 - The blood then enters the right atrium through the inferior vena cava.

 - Some of the blood goes directly to the left atrium via foramen ovale, which is a window-like opening between the two atria.

-- The remaining blood which enters the pulmonary artery re-enters aorta through a connection between the two called ductus arteriosus.
+- The remaining blood, which enters the pulmonary artery, re-enters the aorta through a connection between the two called ductus arteriosus.
 It shunts blood away from the lungs.